APP Growth Chart 2017-2020

 In 2013, when the APP Center was formed, UNC had 259 APPs on staff.
-As of March 2018, we have 476 APPs on staff who work in 46 departments and divisions of UNC Medical Center.
+As of March 2020, we have 558 APPs on staff who work in approximately 62 departments and divisions of UNC Medical Center.

 NP Survival Guide To Compliance Review Audits

 The NC Board of Nursing has recently developed the “NP Survival Guide to NCBON Compliance Review Audits”.
 The guide provides examples of documents that are kept on file for review by the NC Board of Nursing or NC Medical Board, if selected for the NCBON Compliance Review Audit.

 The guide is a great resource for all Nurse Practitioner’s, whether or not randomly slected for this year’s audit.

 Click the following link to find out more about the NP Compliance Review process and to view the survival guide booklet and PDF. http://www.ncbon.com/dcp/i/nursing-practice-nurse-practitioner-compliance-review-materials